jvalue/jayvee/rfc/0002-mobility-extension.md

 ![Visualization of a Gtfs data model](./0002-visualization-gtfs-datamodel.png)

 # Explanation
-The following picture is a visualization of the corresponding [gtfs.jv](0002-gtfs.jv)-file.
-A GTFS-pipeline follows the overall pipeline pattern, consisting of an Extractor, an Interpreters, some Validators and finally a Loader to a sink (in our case all gtfs-csv-files are loaded into a SQLite database, each csv-file into its corresponding table).
+The following picture is a visualization of the corresponding [mobility.jv](0002-mobility.jv)-file.
+A GTFS-pipeline follows the overall pipeline pattern, consisting of an Extractor, some Interpreters, some Validators and finally a Loader to a sink (in our case all gtfs-csv-files are loaded into a SQLite database, each csv-file into its corresponding table).
 The individual GTFS files are picked out using their filename and further processed independently in parallel using block types that already exist (or at least in a similar form).
 In the image, there are three such parallel processing steps as an example.
 In practice, there would be one for each GTFS file in the ZIP archive.
 In case a file are not present, the further processing of that file is aborted and hence no table is created from that file.
 At the end, each successfully created table is loaded into the same SQLiteSink.

 ![Concept of a Gtfs Pipeline](./0002-visualization-gtfs-pipeline.png)